 - App Delivery solutions – Gateway enhances security with SSO and MFA, reduces latency to the resources and increase the resiliency of the environment, while enabling VPN-less access.
 SD-WAN provides QoS, reliability, out-of-band traffic for internet content, and optimizes connectivity between the cloud and on-premises data center.
 SD-WAN traffic optimization for UCE, Web, and SaaS apps delivers the best experience possible.

-- Workspace – Enhances the user experience by integrating the WVD based resources into a Workspace that helps, organize, guide, and automate work for the user.
+- Workspace – Enhances the user experience by integrating the AVD based resources into a Workspace that helps, organize, guide, and automate work for the user.

-- Security – Session Watermarking, Session Recording, expanded multifactor authentication capabilities, Security Analytics, Citrix Gateway service, and Citrix Secure Workspace Access service all add to layers of extra security to your environment.
+- Security – Session Watermarking, Session Recording, expanded multi-factor authentication capabilities, Security Analytics, Citrix Gateway service, and Citrix Secure Private Access service all add to layers of extra security to your environment.

 Call to action:

-For a trial of Citrix Virtual Apps and Desktops service click here.
+For a trial of Citrix DaaS service click here.

-For a trial of Citrix Managed Desktops service click here.
+For a trial of Citrix DaaS Standard for Azure service click here.